magv/fuchsia.cpp/README.md

 higher than one in the denominators.
 Otherwise this version is faster and easies to use than the old one.

-The previous version can be found at [1].
+The previous (Python) version can be found at [1].

-When compiled *Fuchsia* becomes a single executable.
+When compiled, *Fuchsia* becomes a single executable.
 See the manual below for its usage.
 Also see the manual for the previous version at [2] for a discussion of the algorithms used.
 A precompiled and statically linked version of this executable can be found